wouterbulten/wouterbulten.github.io/_posts/tech/2015-12-04-publishing-es6-package-to-npm.markdown

 ## Installing requirements

 To convert ES2015 code we will use a transpiler.
-[Babel](https://babeljs.io/)is, in my opinion, the current best option.
+[Babel](https://babeljs.io/) is, in my opinion, the current best option.
 To use Babel we need to add some dependencies to our project, like so:

 `npm install babel-cli --save-dev`